158th Infantry Regiment (United States): Distinctive unit insignia

 The distinctive unit insignia was originally approved for the 158th Infantry Regiment, Arizona National Guard on 22 July 1924.
 It was amended to authorize its wear in pairs on 11 April 1926.
 It was redesignated for the 158th Regiment, Arizona Army National Guard with description and symbolism revised on 7 May 1998.
 The insignia was redesignated for the 158th Infantry Regiment, Arizona Army National Guard with symbolism revised on 22 November 2005.

 The Gila monster (Heloderma suspectum, /ˈhiːlə/ HEE-lə) is a species of venomous lizard native to the southwestern United States and northwestern Mexican state of Sonora.
 The Gila monster is the only venomous lizard native to the United States, and like the 1st Volunteers they are a native to the land and unique in its commitment and deadly beyond any of its kind.
 The fight brought to the Apache menace was that of native peoples banded together by leaders like CPT John D. Walker.
 By comparison, the Heloderma suspectum, the volunteers were slow in sprinting ability (due to improper funding, living quarters and rations), but they proved to have high endurance and maximal kill capability once they found their prey (the Apache).
 It is widely known that once the a Gila Monster grips its prey it will never release it until it is fully incapacitated.
 The Apache Wars continue to be the longest war in Americas history of conflicts and war.

 Later a chief of the Pima Indians, Captain John D. Walker of the Arizona 1st Volunteer Infantry, was a company commander (1st Inf., A. V.).
-During his duty in Apacheria, CPT Walker wrote a dissertation to the Smithsonian Institution on its claim that the Arizona Gila Monster was not poisonous.
-He contended that it was, and sent it and a specimens to them for analysis.
-They reversed their decision and admitted that it was poisonous.
-This is the Genesis of the symbolism.
+During his duty in Apacheria, CPT Walker wrote a dissertation to the Smithsonian Institution on its claim that the Arizona Gila Monster was not venomous.
+He contended that it was, and sent it and a specimen to them for analysis.
+They reversed their decision and admitted that it was venomous.
+This is the genesis of the symbolism.